Richard Hoeck: Career

-Work
+Works

 Hoeck's conceptual practice spans installation, sculpture, performance, photography, and video.
 His work often operates at the intersection of stage design, socio-critical commentary, and the construction of alternative infrastructures.
 His works are part of several public and private collections, including the Museum Moderner Kunst Stiftung Ludwig (mumok) in Vienna and the Metropolitan Museum of Art in New York City.

 In his ongoing collaborations with American artist John Miller, Hoeck frequently uses mannequins to interrogate the concept of subjectivity.
 Positioned within staged environments derived from pop culture and digital spaces, these works explore perceptions of social conditions and visual iconography.
 The monograph More Alive Than Those Who Made Them (University of Chicago Press / WhiteWalls, 2015) documents this collaborative series.
 In 2025, Hoeck's 2015 video work Mannequin Death was featured in the exhibition Camera Obscura at Public Gallery, London, which explored the tension between bodily representation and surveillance aesthetics.
-His recent collaboration with John Miller titled Last Words (2023–2024), exhibited at Magazin 4 in Bregenz, explores themes of entropy, mortality and dismemberment through the lens of film and sculptural installation.
+His collaboration with John Miller titled Last Words (2023–2024), exhibited at Magazin 4 in Bregenz, explores themes of entropy, mortality and dismemberment through the lens of film and sculptural installation.
 The project received critical attention in the Austrian art journal Kultur und Gesellschaft.

 Hoeck's work was included in the exhibition *Ins dunkle schwimmen*, curated by the University of Applied Arts Vienna (2023).
 The group show focused on perception, hallucination, and inner images.
 Hoeck's contribution reflects his continued interest in "the intersection of physical presence and virtual absence" and connects bodily fragments to "processes of inner projection".
 Hoeck presented the performance Paris ReFake Sieben Säulen (2016) at Belvedere 21, Vienna, as a conceptual response to Franz West's original performance with Sieben Säulen from 1990.
 The reinterpretation was executed in the spirit of a "fake" and included references to Samuel Beckett and Constantin Brâncuși's modular sculpture columns.

 In the object-based work series Swarovski Brass Knuckles, Hoeck modified commercially available brass knuckles by setting them with Swarovski crystals, transforming them into display objects that juxtapose ornamental aesthetics with the form of a weapon.
 According to the artist, the crystals were provided by Swarovski CEO free of charge, Swarovski reportedly purchased several of the finished pieces afterwards.

-A comprehensive portrait published in Spike Art Quarterly, analyzed Hoeck's critical engagement with American popular myths.
+A comprehensive portrait published in Spike Art Quarterly analyzed Hoeck's critical engagement with American popular myths.
 His videos and installations deconstruct stereotypical narratives while simultaneously reflecting on the desires of Western consumer societies.
 The article particularly emphasized his collaboration with John Miller and the ironic inversion of gender roles and representations.

+In 1999, Hoeck participated in the exhibition Sommeraccrochage, curated by Klaus Biesenbach at the KW Institute for Contemporary Art in Berlin.
+The exhibition included works by Sol LeWitt, Tracey Moffatt, Tobias Rehberger, John Miller and Monica Bonvicini, placing Hoeck’s contribution in a high-profile international context.
+An image of his work Hard Hat (1999) appears in the publication KW – A History.
+30 Years of KW Institute for Contemporary Art (Distanz Verlag, 2021).